NickCoolii/freepbx-missed-calls/README.md

 # Precautions

-Updates can (would) rewrite such files as `sql.php`, so you will need make changes after every update (autodeploy in plans).
+FreePBX Updates/module updates can (would) rewrite such files as `sql.php`, so you will need make changes after every update (autodeploy in plans).

 # Instruction
 DANGER!
 It's really messy.